MicrosoftDocs/win32/desktop-src/shell/fm-reload-extensions.md

 ---
-Description: Sent by a File Manager extension (or another application) to cause File Manager to reload all extension DLLs listed in the \[AddOns\] section of the Winfile.ini file. ms.assetid: 5103a986-5f45-4deb-aaae-c6e87cb60051
+description: Sent by a File Manager extension (or another application) to cause File Manager to reload all extension DLLs listed in the \[AddOns\] section of the Winfile.ini file. ms.assetid: 5103a986-5f45-4deb-aaae-c6e87cb60051
 title: FM_RELOAD_EXTENSIONS message (Wfext.h)
 ms.topic: reference